 Authors used various measurements to assess the tick vector competence for ASFV.
-Some authors reported numbers of ticks positively detected with ASFV, while others scrutinized the virus titres in ticks or monitored ASFV kinetics in ticks for several weeks or months, providing more comprehensive information on the virus persistence within its tick reservoir.
-Some authors preferred to detect ASFV in tick transmission organs (salivary or coxal glands) or secretions (saliva or coxal fluid).
-Such measurements suggest possible successful transmission to pigs although only transmission experiments can confirm it.
-In these transmission experiments, clinical signs observed in pigs following tick bites confirm the ability of ticks to transmit the disease.
-Detection of ASFV in pig blood is usually associated to confirm infection.
-Transmission between ticks is either tested directly by measuring the proportion of transmitting ticks or the proportion of infected tick or indirectly through the detection of ASFV in male reproductive organs (for sexual transmission) or female ovaries (for transovarial transmission).
-(Pereira de Oliveira et al., 2020)However, this was not considered sufficient evidence to confirm such transmission pathways.
-Conversely, the detection of ASFV in transmission secretions (e.g., saliva or coxal fluids) was considered sufficient evidence, as the virus is already excreted in this case.
+Some authors reported numbers of ticks positively detected with ASFV, while others scrutinized the virus titres in ticks and tick organs or monitored ASFV kinetics for several weeks or months, providing more comprehensive information on the virus persistence within its tick reservoir.
+Even if ASFV detection in tick transmission organs (salivary or coxal glands, gonads) suggest possible successful transmission to pigs or to other ticks, this alone is insufficient to confirm such transmission pathways.
+Conversely, the detection of ASFV in transmission secretions (e.g., saliva or coxal fluids) is stronger evidence, as the virus is already excreted in this case.
+In these transmission experiments, clinical signs observed in pigs following tick bites and detection of ASFV in pig blood provide definitive confirmation of the ability of ticks to transmit the disease.
+Similarly, detection of ASFV in tick sexual mates, offspring confirms sexual and vertical transmission.
+The transmission of virus between ticks via co-feeding has been described in hard ticks, but this phenomenon has not been demonstrated for ASFV in soft ticks (Pereira de Oliveira et al., 2020).

-Based on these data, it was possible to evaluate three major components of the vector competence of the ticks: 1) the tick infection (revealed by the crossing of the tick midgut by ASFV), 2) the ability of ticks to transmit ASFV to pigs (named horizontal transmission) and 3) their ability to transmit ASFV to other ticks through sexual or transovarial vertical transmission (named tick-to-tick transmission).
-Transmission to vertebrate hosts through tick bite or from ticks to ticks cannot occur without the previous infection of the tick, which was thus considered as the main step to be assessed.
+Based on these data, it was possible to evaluate three major components of the vector competence of the ticks: 1) the tick infection (revealed by the crossing of the tick midgut by ASFV), 2) the ability of ticks to transmit ASFV to pigs and 3) their ability to transmit ASFV to other ticks).
+Transmission to pig through tick bite or from ticks to ticks cannot occur without the previous infection of the tick, which was thus considered as the main step to be assessed.
 In addition, tick ability to transmit ASFV to pigs or other ticks are less frequently reported (N= 160 and N=54 over 900 experiments, respectively) likely because they are somewhat more difficult to assess than tick infection.
 Therefore, for each experiment, we computed a binary variable, the infection status, according to any measurements providing direct information on tick infection as well as indirect transmission measurements that imply previous tick infection (Figure 1).
 More precisely, if ASFV transmission to pigs or ASFV transmission from ticks to other ticks were reported in papers, the ticks were considered to be infected as the virus has necessarily crossed the tick organic barriers to reach transmission organs and be transmitted.
 If transmission failed or was not tested, the detection of ASFV in ticks was used as an indication of infection status.
 Obviously when ASFV was not detected, ticks were considered as not infected.
 The only exception was when the detection occurred on the same day as virus exposure, in which case no virus detection indicates a failure of experimental infection or a too low detection threshold.